aajonusnet/aajonusnet/md/Newsletters/How Toxic is Our Civilized World?.md

 products, soil and water.
 The study specifically tested for only 88 known chemical toxins of 80,000.
-Tests detected 60 of those 88 chemicals in 11 volunteers, including 18 heavy metals, 5 PBDEs, 14 PCBs, 1 perfluorinated chemical, 10 organo- chlorine pesticides, 5 organophosphate insecticide metabolites, and 7 VOCs.
+Tests detected 60 of those 88 chemicals in 11 volunteers, including 18 heavy metals, 5 PBDEs, 14 PCBs, 1 perfluorinated chemical, 10 organochlorine pesticides, 5 organophosphate insecticide metabolites, and 7 VOCs.
 Forty-four various chemicals were detected in each volunteer, including 41 carcinogens, 27 hormone disruptors, 21 respiratory toxins and 53 reproductive/developmental toxins.